 Lovely playroom in pink.
 Everything is perfectly organized in baskets.

-If the child cannot read, using pictures like these ones will help identify the toys.
+If your child cannot read, using pictures like these ones will help identify the toys.
 Another option is up-cycling things like Pringle cans for things like Legos.
 They house the small pieces perfectly and the lids keep them in place if the can falls over.